SimonGenin/hadron-docs/docs/packages/routing.md

 #### partialRequest

-You can change request object - modify or add keys, by specifying returned object `type` property as `PARTIAL_REQUEST` and `values` object with keys to add/modify, for example:
+You can change the request object - modify or add keys, by specifying the returned object's `type` property as `PARTIAL_REQUEST` and adding or modifying the `values` object's keys, for example:

 ```javascript
 const myHadronMiddleware = (request, dependencies) = {